designforcontext/aac_review_tool/data/cookbook/how-do-I-type-predicates.md

 ### Best Practice:

 Within the CRM, there is a technique for this using the ".1" properties, which let you assign types to properties.
-However, RDF does not support directly assigning properties to instances of predicates.
-However, there are several techniques for managing this.
+RDF does not support directly assigning properties to instances of predicates; however, there are several techniques for managing this.

 In order of preference:

-One best practice is to use the full complexity of the CRM, which can often avoid the need to explicitly type predicates.
+**(1).** Best practice is to use the full complexity of the CRM, which can often avoid the need to explicitly type predicates.
 This can include modeling each data point as a complex chain of entities, and typing those entities with `P2 has type`.

 For example, when modeling the creation of a watch, rather than using the predicate `PX.watch_pendant_made_in`, you could explicitly model the parts and their specific parts.